Lawyers: Sex abuse lawsuit against Prince Andrew settled

 - Prince Andrew, Duke of YorkSecond son and third child of Queen Elizabeth II and Prince Philip, Duke of Edinburgh (born 1960)

-- Virginia GiuffreAlleged victim of the underage sex trafficking ring operated by Jeffrey Epstein

-A settlement has been reached in a lawsuit accusing Prince Andrew of sexually abusing Virginia Giuffre when she was 17 years old.
-The prince will make a substantial donation to the charity of his accuser and says he never intended to malign her character, according to a court filing Tuesday.
+NEW YORK (AP) — A tentative settlement has been reached in a lawsuit accusing Prince Andrew of sexually abusing Virginia Giuffrewhen she was 17 years old in which the prince will make a substantial donation to the charity of his accuser and says he never intended to malign her character, according to a court filing Tuesday.